AndrewKeig/supermyx/readme.md

 # supermyx

-supermyx is an oppionated rabbitmq wrapper around node-amqp.
+supermyx is a highly oppionated rabbitmq wrapper around node-amqp.

+supermyx can be configure to implement various messaging patterns, ive tested this with:

+- work queues
+- publish subscribe

+By default supermyx uses the rabbitmq extension `publisher confirms`, and can be configured to use acks.

+supermyx will emit logs at various intervals; so you can setup a handler listening to `amqp-log`.

+The following is included in the examples folder.

 ## producer